 How do I save and edit the online arts grant application?

 Please see instructions above for saving, editing and submitting your application.
-Again, the City will not download applications until after the deadline of Thursday, September 20, 2015.
+Again, the City will not download applications until after the deadline of September 6, 2016 for One City One Pride Grants and September 9, 2016 for City Arts Project and Cultural Resource Development Grants.

 Must the project and or performance take place at a venue in West Hollywood?